gridai/grid-docs/docs/platform/2_Custom Cloud Credentials/3_adding-custom-cloud-credentials.md

 import Note from "@site/src/components/Note";

 This page describes BYOC creation in Grid-managed Infrastructure Mode - Grid manages and provisions AWS infrastructure on your behalf in a fully automated fashion.
-To achieve this we require more permission (including iam:FullAccess) over customer-managed BYOC.
+To achieve this we require more permission (including iam:FullAccess) over self-managed BYOC.

 This documentation assumes you have followed our [prereq installation steps](./2_prereq-installation.md).